paulbutcher/ScalaMock/_user_guide/061_sharing_scalatest.md

    // you can extend and combine fixture-contexts trait OverfullWaterContainerTest extends Test {
-       // you can set expectations and use mocks in fixture-context (waterContainerMock.isOverfull _).expects().returning(true)
+       // you can set expectations and use mocks in the fixture-context (waterContainerMock.isOverfull _).expects().returning(true)

        // and define helper functions